FreeWill: Background

-FreeWill is a public-benefit corporation founded at Stanford University in 2017 by Jennifer Xia Spradling and Patrick Schmitt.
+FreeWill is a public benefit corporation founded at Stanford University in 2017 by Jennifer Xia Spradling and Patrick Schmitt.
 It has two social missions: The first is to create access to estate planning for all individuals regardless of their backgrounds or ability to pay.
 The second is to make it easy for people to leave money to charity.
-As a Public Benefit Corporation, they are legally obligated to pursue their social missions in addition to seeking financial return.
+As a public benefit corporation, they are legally obligated to pursue their social missions in addition to seeking financial return.

 The idea originated from Schmitt's work with the Democratic National Committee in fundraising.
-After working on his own estate planning he figured that a website could be created that could simplify the process, and in doing so it would be possible to raise money for charitable causes.
+After working on his own estate planning, he figured that a website could be created that could simplify the process and that doing so could help raise money for charitable causes.

 Town & Country magazine ranked the founding of FreeWill as one of the top 50 Philanthropic efforts of 2019.

 Business model

-Charities pay a fee to FreeWill to have the charity's name included in the software, and receive reports of the name, address, assets, and planned bequest for each donor who agrees.
+Charities pay a fee to FreeWill to have the charity's name included in the software, and they receive reports of the name, address, assets, and planned bequest for each donor who agrees.
 Donors are not required to leave money to charity.

 The company's products include wills, durable financial power of attorney, qualified charitable distributions, stock donations. and living wills (also known as advance healthcare directives or healthcare power of attorney).
 FreeWill offers a living trust only in California.

-After entering all will information, users have options to download the will; or get more information; or see a lawyer, in which case the site offers the American Bar Association directory of all lawyers.
+After entering all will information, users have options to download the will, get more information, or see a lawyer, in which case the site offers the American Bar Association directory of all lawyers.